Dahlgren gun: Dahlgren rifled guns

-Dahlgren designed several rifled muzzle-loading cannon, as well.
+Dahlgren also designed several rifled muzzle-loading cannon.

 Twenty-pounder rifle: an entirely bronze gun that was popular and was the only Dahlgren rifle (other than the 12-pounder boat howitzer) that continued in service after the American Civil War.
 Crew of six and a powder-boy, firing a 20 lb. shell in front of 2 lb. of powder it had a range of 1,960 yards at a 6.5° elevation.

 Thirty-pounder rifle: these guns were iron with bronze trunnions and trunnion bands.
 They were cast at the Fort Pitt Foundry and the Washington Navy Yard.
 In February 1862, Dahlgren recommended that the first 13 cast at Fort Pitt be withdrawn because the iron was inferior.
 One 30-pounder rifle was mounted on USS Harriet Lane.

 Fifty-pounder rifle: these guns were typical Dahlgren rifles—iron with bronze trunnions and trunnion bands.
 They were apparently a popular design, although by the end of the war it had been supplanted by the 60-pounder Parrott rifle, which continued in service after the American Civil War.
 A photograph of Admiral Dahlgren leaning against a 50-pounder rifle may be found at the beginning of this article.